Trinity Episcopal Church (Lewiston, Maine): Architecture and history

 The Trinity Episcopal Church building stands at the southwest corner of Spruce and Bates Streets in downtown Lewiston, just south of Kennedy Park.
 It is a single-story stone structure laid out in a cruciform plan, with granite walls and a slate roof.
 A square tower with a belfry and hipped spire rises at the center of the cross, and a secondary gabled entrance vestibule projects north from the rear of the nave.
 Windows are generally narrow lancet-arched Gothic windows, with circular rose windows in some of the larger gables.

-The Trinity Church parish was organized in 1854, and built its first dedicate sanctuary at Ash and Park Streets in 1859.
+The Trinity Church parish was organized in 1854, and built its first dedicated sanctuary at Ash and Park Streets in 1859.
 After outgrowing that space, the parish built this church, on land donated by the Franklin Company.
 Construction took three years, and the building was consecrated in 1882.

 The church continues to be an anchor in the neighborhood.
 In 2001, it organized the Trinity Jubilee Center, which is a daily soup kitchen and social service agency.
 The Jubilee Center, now an independent non-profit, is still located in the church building.
 The parish was also instrumental in the creation of Tree Street Youth and the reopening of the Center for Wisdom's Women.
 Trinity hosts small concerts and provides bereavement support and memorial services for anyone without a church home, at no charge.
 The ashes of the deceased can be placed in the memorial garden adjacent to the church building.